ohenley/Parasail-for-the-Impatient/README.md

   - invariants that apply across all operations within a module
   - constraints that apply to individual instances of a module
 - Types can be recursive, so long as the recursive components are declared optional.
-- Subtyping 'ala' Ada is core.
+- Subtyping 'a la' Ada is core.
 - There are no global variables, no parameter aliasing, and all subexpressions of an expression can be evaluated in parallel.
 - Assertions, preconditions, postconditions, class invariants, etc., are part of the standard syntax, using a Hoare-like notation.
 - Any possible race conditions are detected at compile time.